Secant non-defectivity via collisions of fat points: Introduction

 \subsection{Acknowledgements.}

-The project started while F.G. was a postdoc at MPI MiS Leipzig (Germany) and A.O. was a postdoc at OVGU Magdeburg (Germany).
-A.O. thanks MPI MiS Leipzig for providing a perfect environment during several visits at the beginning of the project.
-The authors also thank Maria Virginia Catalisano, Alessandro Gimigliano and Massimiliano Mella for useful discussions.
-F.G. is supported by the fund FRA 2018 of University of Trieste - project DMG, and acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics and Geosciences, University of Trieste.
-A.O. acknowledges partial financial support from A. v.
-Humboldt Foundation/Stiftung through a fellowship for postdoctoral researchers.
+The project started while FG was a postdoc at MPI MiS Leipzig (Germany) and AO was a postdoc at OVGU Magdeburg (Germany).
+AO thanks MPI MiS Leipzig for providing a perfect environment during several visits at the beginning of the project.
+The authors also thank Maria Virginia Catalisano, Alessandro Gimigliano and Massimiliano Mella for useful discussions. \Fra{The authors also wish to thank the anonymous referee for pointing out a mistake in the first draft of the article.} FG is supported by the National Science Center, Poland, project "Complex contact manifolds and geometry of secants", 2017/26/E/ST1/00231, and acknowledges partial support from the fund FRA 2018 of University of Trieste - project DMG .
+AO acknowledges partial financial support from A. v.
+Humboldt Foundation/Stiftung through a fellowship for postdoctoral researchers. \Ale{AO is a member of GNSAGA of INdAM (Italy)}.